WesleyOtto/Micro1-RST-Project/README.md

 # Micro1-RST-Project

-Final project for a course in Microprocessors 1, given by Mário Roberto da Silva.
+Final project for a course in Microprocessors 1, given by Mário Roberto da Silva at UNESP - Rio Claro.

 Authors :